mungewell/pico-timecode/README.md

 # LTC Information

-LTC is an audio signal, which contains infomation about the progression of time and some other infomation.
-This signal helps synchronise multiple recording, for example a multi-camera shoot could record LTC on each camera together with an audio track on sound equipment.
+LTC is an audio signal, which contains information about the progression of time and some other infomation.
+This signal helps synchronise multiple recordings, for example a multi-camera shoot could record LTC on each camera and match together with a LTC audio track recorder on sound equipment.

-Timecode can also be embedded in a video signal (VITC or HDMI Timecode).
+Timecode can also be embedded in a video signal (VITC or HDMI Timecode), or as meta-data in audio (BWAV) files.

 Technically Timecode can be run/scrubbed both backwards and forwards, but this project is only interested in replicating an accurate clock, real-time in the forward direction.